Syed Anwarul Karim: Career

-Karim was the Deputy Permanent Representative of Pakistan to the United Nations when the Bangladesh Liberation war started in 1971.
-He swore allegiance to the government of Bangladesh in exile defecting from the Pakistan mission in August 1971.
+Karim was the Deputy Permanent Representative of Pakistan to the United Nations when the Bangladesh Liberation War started in 1971.
+He swore allegiance to the government of Bangladesh in exile, defecting from the Pakistan mission in August 1971.

 From January 1972 to July 1972, Karim was the Secretary at the Ministry of Foreign Affairs.

 Karim was the first observer of Bangladesh to the United Nations and became the first Permanent Representative of Bangladesh to the United Nations after Bangladesh joined the United Nations in 1974.

 Death

-Karim died on 17 March 2019 in Riverdale, The Bronx, New York City, United States from cancer.
+Karim died on 17 March 2019 in the Riverdale neighborhood of the Bronx, New York City from cancer.